-The #GAAyouth Forum took place on Saturday 29th October in Croke Park.
-200 young players (aged 12 - 21 years old) from 29 Counties were present on the day.
+The #GAAyouth Forum took place on Saturday 28th October in Croke Park.
+More than 500 young players (aged 12 - 21 years old) from all 32 Counties were present on the day.

-As part of the Forum young players received an opportunity to participate in a range of activities including:
+As part of the Forum, which was supported by Sky Sports, young players received an opportunity to participate in a range of activities including:

-- Exhibition Zone: Interactive demos about everything from preparing healthy lunches to hurley care and repair!
+- Exhibition Zone: Interactive demos about everything from making healthy smoothies to hurley care and repair!

 - Fuelling your Body - How Food Can Impact Your Game: Sharon Courtney (Monaghan Ladies' Footballer and Sport & Exercise Nutritionist) led a really fun, interactive workshop that looked at what a young GAA player should eat in order to perform well on the pitch.
 Players had a chance to fill in a personal food diary, to learn more about the Food Pyramid and to discuss what best to eat and drink before and after training or a game.

 - Getting the Right Balance - Juggling Demands as a Youth Player: One of the biggest challenges for young players is trying to juggle all the demands that are on them between school, study, sport and socialising.
 Orlagh Farmer (Cork Ladies' Footballer) and Dr. Wesley O'Brien (Lecturer in UCC) as well as the Sky Sports Mentors looked at how young people can balance all these demands.
 As part of the workshop the young players had the change to fill in a lifestyle wheel and also to learn about the 10 Lifestyle Commandments: think positive; exercise daily; eat healthy; study smart; worry less; get 8 hours sleep; less phone time; friends and family; time to yourself; and that its okay to say no!